 Growth Strategy Description Strategic sites: Yes It is assumed that, as the strategic sites are being developed to their maximum capacity within the plan period and equate to 2/3 of total allocations, there would be an average 30% increase across other growth locations, with an additional 1,000+ homes in total.
 With potential sustainable growth outside the AONB already maximised, it is assumed a high proportion of this would be at AONB settlements.
-11: Uncapped & Unmet Need Housing supply: 853 dwellings per year Strategic sites: Yes A growth strategy that meets the uncapped housing need plus unmhousing need from elsewhere.
-The development would meet the higher housing need figure of 741 dwellings per year as well as som unmet need from elsewhere, equivalent to some 1,900 dwellings currently unmet in Sevenoaks Borough.
-The overall scale of growth 847 dwellings per year (741+1900/18) which is 25% above local housing need.
-Distribution as per Growth Strategy 9 above, but with likely further development in the AONB Option 12: No Local Plan This growth strategy involves no planned growth.
+11: Uncapped & Unmet Need Housing supply: 853 dwellings per year Strategic sites: Yes A growth strategy that meets the uncapped housing need plus unmet housing need from elsewhere.
+The development would meet the higher housing need figure of 741 dwellings per year as well as some unmet need from elsewhere, equivalent to some 1,900 dwellings currently unmet in Sevenoaks Borough.
+The overall scale of growth is 847 dwellings per year (741+1900/18) which is 25% above local housing need.
+Distribution as per Growth Strategy 9 above, but with likely further development in the AONB.
+The overall scale of growth is c 3,000 homes more than housing need under the (capped) standard method.
+(741-678=63x18=1,134+1,900) The distribution is as per option 9 above, but likely still further housing in the AONB as well as the loss of more (relative to Option 3: the DLP) Green Belt, including the losses around RTW/Southborough.
+Option 12: No Local Plan This growth strategy involves no planned growth.
 Only windfall sites provide for the development needs of the borough and thus not all needs may be met.
-Option 13: Pre- Submission Local Plan Following a review of the findings for Strategic Growth Options 1-12, work was undertaken on developing a suitable strategy for the Pre-Submission Local Plan.
-To undertake this work, consideration of the impact that the range of different scales and distributions had on scores was undertaken.
-See results sections for an explanation of how this strategy was derived.
+Option 13: Pre- Submission Local Plan I SUDMISSION LOCAL PLAN TO UNDERTAKE THIS WORK CONSIDERATION OF THE